Forricide/still-feel-alive/Chapter 11.md

 Options, choices.

 *Endbringer*.
-There's a certain danger to the word, hanging around it like a wreath.
-Dripping.
+There's a certain danger to the word, draped around it like a wreath.
+Dripping, cascading.

-If she reaches deep, she can remember - a TV spot, Annette's apartment. *"Disaster has struck at Earth Bet's version of Australia, sources say.
-Allegedly, one of Bet's 'endbringers' - gargantuan, nearly invincible monsters - has laid waste to Canberra.
-Our resident"*
+If she reaches deep, she can remember - a television blaring, a small apartment.
+She imagines a voice, narrating: *"Disaster has struck at Earth Bet's version of Australia, sources say.
+Allegedly, one of Bet's 'endbringers' - gargantuan, nearly invincible monsters - has laid waste to Canberra."*

 She gasps, suddenly, memory interrupted by a hand grasping her shoulder.